Become a Yoast SEO pro:

 “Yoast SEO hates my writing style!”

-Also, and this is most important: never try to cheat the game by tinkering with your text until your red and amber bullets turn green.
+Also, this is most important: never try to cheat the game by tinkering with your text until your red and amber traffic lights turn green.
 Use the plugin feedback to your advantage, and use common sense to determine whether you can make improvements to your text.
 Therefore, we always advise you to write the text first, and only check the feedback once you feel the text is finished.

 3. Every post should be optimized!